tchannagiri/DSBplot/README.md

 Output of `python preprocess.py --help`:

 ```
-usage: preprocess.py [-h] --input INPUT [INPUT ...] --output OUTPUT --ref_seq_file REF_SEQ_FILE --dsb_pos DSB_POS [--min_length MIN_LENGTH]
+usage: preprocess.py [-h] [--input INPUT [INPUT ...]] --output OUTPUT
+                     [--stages {0_align,1_filter,2_combine,3_window,3_comparison,4_graph,5_histogram} [{0_align,1_filter,2_combine,3_window,3_comparison,4_graph,5_histogram} ...]]
+                     [--ref_seq_file REF_SEQ_FILE] [--dsb_pos DSB_POS] [--min_length MIN_LENGTH]
-                     [--window_size WINDOW_SIZE] [--anchor_size ANCHOR_SIZE] [--anchor_mismatches ANCHOR_MISMATCHES] --total_reads
+                     [--window_size WINDOW_SIZE] [--anchor_size ANCHOR_SIZE] [--anchor_mismatches ANCHOR_MISMATCHES]
-                     TOTAL_READS [TOTAL_READS ...] [--freq_min FREQ_MIN] --label LABEL [--quiet]
+                     [--total_reads TOTAL_READS [TOTAL_READS ...]] [--freq_min FREQ_MIN] [--label LABEL] [--quiet]

 Perform alignment and preprocessing for raw FASTQ data.
+This is script is broken in separate stages so that each stage can
+be run separately.
+However, the stages must be run in the correct order indicated by their prefix numbers.
+If running the
+stages separately, the value of OUTPUT must the same value on each separate invocation.
+Two experiments should not be
+given the same OUTPUT directory.
+See parameter --stages and the README for more information on the individual stages.

 options:
   -h, --help            show this help message and exit
   --input INPUT [INPUT ...]
                         Input FASTQ files of raw reads.
-Each file is considered a repeat of the same experiment.
+Each file is considered a repeat of the same experiment. (default:
+                        None)
-  --output OUTPUT       Output directory.
+  --output OUTPUT       Output directory. (default: None)
+  --stages {0_align,1_filter,2_combine,3_window,3_comparison,4_graph,5_histogram} [{0_align,1_filter,2_combine,3_window,3_comparison,4_graph,5_histogram} ...]
+                        Stages to run.
+The stages must be run in the correct order indicated by their prefix numbers
+                        (3_comparison must come after 3_window).
+Briefly, the stages are: 0_align: Align reads to
+                        reference sequence using Bowtie 2.
+1_filter: Filter reads that represent NHEJ repair (all in/dels
+                        touch the DSB site and are contiguous).
+2_combine: Combine the repeats of from the same experiment
+                        into a single file with the mean frequencies of the repeats.
+3_window: Extract the nucleotide
+                        sequences and alignment from around the DSB site.
+3_comparison: Combine the data from two
+                        different experiments in preparation for making comparison graphs (this stage cannot be run from
+                        "preprocess.py", only "comparison.py").
+4_graph: Preprocess the data further for graph
+                        construction and plotting.
+5_hist: Preprocess the data further for histogram construction and
+                        plotting.
+For a more detailed explanation of the preprocessing pipeline, see the README. (default:
+                        ['0_align', '1_filter', '2_combine', '3_window', '4_graph', '5_histogram'])
   --ref_seq_file REF_SEQ_FILE
-                        FASTA file with a single nucleotide sequence.
+                        FASTA file with a single nucleotide sequence. (default: None)
   --dsb_pos DSB_POS     Position on reference sequence immediately left (5) of DSB site.
-I.e., the DSB is between position DSB_POS and
+I.e., the DSB is between position
-                        DSB_POS + 1.
+                        DSB_POS and DSB_POS + 1. (default: None)
   --min_length MIN_LENGTH
                         Minimum length of read sequence to be considered.
 Reads shorter than this are discarded.
+Forced to
-Forced to be at least
+                        be at least DSB_POS + 1, which is also the default value (default: -1)
-                        DSB_POS + 1.
-  --window_size WINDOW_SIZE
-                        Size of window around DSB site to extract.
-The nucleotides at the positions {DSB_POS - WINDOW_SIZE + 1, ..., DSB_POS
-                        + WINDOW_SIZE} are extracted.
-The actual number of nucleotides extracted from each read may vary depending on the
-                        number of insertions/deletions/substitutions in the alignment.
-  --anchor_size ANCHOR_SIZE
-                        Size of the anchor on the left/right of the extracted window to check for mismatches.
   --anchor_mismatches ANCHOR_MISMATCHES
                         Maximum number of mismatches allowed on the left/right anchor sequences.
-Reads with more than the allowed number of
+Reads with more than the
-                        mismatches on the left/right anchor will be discarded.
-This limit is applied to the left/right anchors separately.
+                        allowed number of mismatches on the left/right anchor will be discarded.
+This limit is applied to
+                        the left/right anchors separately. (default: 1)
   --total_reads TOTAL_READS [TOTAL_READS ...]
                         Total number reads in each experiment.
-This may be strictly greater than the number of reads in the input FASTQ
+This may be strictly greater than the number of reads in
-                        files if some reads were discarded during preprocessing.
-The number of arguments must be the same as the number of
+                        the input FASTQ files if some reads were discarded during preprocessing.
+The number of arguments
-                        INPUTs.
+                        must be the same as the number of INPUTs.
+If not provided, the total reads remaining after NHEJ
+                        filtering are used. (default: None)
   --freq_min FREQ_MIN   Minimum frequency for output in windows_freq_filter_mean.
-Sequences with frequencies <= this are discarded.
+Sequences with frequencies <= this are
+                        discarded. (default: 1e-05)
-  --label LABEL         Label of the experiment to be used in plot legends.
+  --label LABEL         Label of the experiment to be used in plot legends. (default: None)
-  --quiet               If present, do no output verbose log message.
+  --quiet               If present, do no output verbose log message. (default: False)
 ```

 Please reference to CITATION for more details about the preprocessing.